What is this?

 Why subscribe?

-Why should I pay for this?
+Why should I pay for it?

 And if you’d like to give a subscription as a gift, you certainly can.